Instant vs Gradual Self Improvement and Spiritual Growth

 Do you expect immediate results from positive thinking, self-improvement and spiritual growth methods?
 Do you expect your life to magically change, just by visualizing your goals a few minutes a day, or listening to a self improvement MP3?

-Getting results from positive thinking, self-improvement or spiritual growth methods is not preparing a cup of instant coffee, opening a can of beans, or heating and eating some ready-made food.
+Getting results from positive thinking, self-improvement or spiritual growth methods is not like preparing a cup of instant coffee, opening a can of beans, or heating and eating some ready-made food.
+You need practice and persistence to get results.

 - Can you become a medical doctor, just by listening to a motivational MP3?